mozilla/build-funsize/README.md

   - Funsize container will be running in foreground.
 The checkout root directory will be mounted to the `/app` directory inside the container.
 This means that your file changes will be propagated to the container.
 - The application logs will show up in the `logs` directory
 - Funzise REST API can be accessed at http://localhost:5000
 - Ctrl+C to stop the container.
-The rabbitmq contaner will be stopped and deleted automatically (--rm option)
+The rabbitmq contaner will be stopped automatically
+- The task queue can be monitored at http://localhost:5555/
 - You can run `./tests/launch_dev_env.sh /bin/bash` to get shell access to the funsize container.
 Note that the services won't be running.
 You can start them by running `supervisord &`.